 10. Keep in Touch!

-After trainees return to their home countries and continue advancing their careers, you may want to stay in contact with them via email or LinkedIn.
-Not only are you a great resource and reference for them as they develop as professional peers, but maintaining this connection/contact will expand your global network in the future.
+After interns/trainees return to their home countries and continue advancing their careers, you should stay in contact with them.
+Not only are you a great resource and reference for them as they develop professionally, but maintaining this connection will expand your global network in the future.